 High Speed, High Risk

 Bird and Lime scooters can go up to 15 miles an hour, which makes them as fast (if not faster) than bicycles but still significantly slower than cars, and much faster than pedestrians.

-Riding a scooter through downtown Indy streets during rush hour doesn’t seem like the safest idea.
+Riding a scooter through downtown Indy streets during rush hour doesn’t seem like the safest idea as it can easily cause a pedestrian accident.
 But neither does flying down a crowded sidewalk at 15 m.p.h.

 A previous ordinance had categorized the scooters as nonmotorized vehicles, meaning they must follow the same traffic rules as bicycles (follow the flow of traffic, use bike lanes).